• Disease Overview

 Signs & Symptoms

 The rate and extent of progression of visual loss in RP can vary.
-The way that peripheral vision is lost in RP has been especially well characterized by various authors.
-It has been reported in various studies that the most variable aspect is the age of onset of the symptoms.
+It has been reported that the most variable aspect is the age of onset of the symptoms.
 This can vary not only between families and between subtypes of RP, but also within families.
-However, after that, the rate and modality of progression tends to follow a fairly predictable and stereotyped exponential pattern.
-This pattern signifies that, during the first decade of symptomatic disease patients experience a slower rate of disease progression, which then accelerates during the subsequent two decades, to slow again during the remainder of life.
-When other members of a family are affected, the rates of progression are often similar within that family, but some degree of variability exists in this aspect of RP too.
+Usually, after the first decade of having symptoms, affected people experience a slower rate of disease progression, which then accelerates during the next two decades, to slow again during the remainder of life.
+When other members of a family are affected, the rates of progression are often similar within that family, but there may be some degree of variability.

-Some patients with RP or related disorders present with complex manifestations affecting other organs, termed “syndromes”.
-The most common associations of RP with general health (so called “systemic”) problems causing these more complex syndromes are hearing loss and obesity, and are reviewed under the “Related Syndromes” section of this review.
+Some people affected with RP or related disorders present with complex manifestations affecting other organs, termed “syndromes”.
+The most common associations of RP with general health (so called “systemic”) problems causing these more complex syndromes are hearing loss and obesity and are reviewed under the “Related Syndromes” section of this review.

 • < Previous section